ScholarNinja/extension/README.md

 # Scholar Ninja

 A distributed open search engine for scholarly content, fully contained within a browser extension, based on a WebRTC-based DHT network [webrtc-chord](https://github.com/tsujio/webrtc-chord).
+Use at your own risk.

 # More info